d-d-d-dalia/heartbreakbeats2.0/README.md

 Fork and clone this repository

-Run: bundle install, rails db:migrate, rails db:seed, rails server to open up the browser In your browser, and enter http:localhost:3000.
+Run bundle install, rails db:migrate, rails db:seed, rails server to open up the browser in your browser, and enter http:localhost:3000.

 This project has been licensed under the MIT open source license.